soprasteria/dad/README.md

 ## Populate the database with data

 You can use the shell scripts in [bin/](./bin).
 The scripts use CSV files.
 The format of these files is described in the shell scripts.
-Don't forget to run Dad locally first before using these scripts.

 ## Production